 Because this monograph is very voluminous, depending on the reasons why someone took it to his/her hands, it can be read in several different manners.
-For example those, who only wished to learn, what totalizm is about, may finish reading on this most important volume 1, although personally I would recommend them to also read subsection F1 (in volume 5), which would familiarize them with very interesting history of this progressive philosophy.
-People, who decide to implement totalizm in their lives, in my opinion should carefully read at least four most essential volumes of the monograph, namely volumes 1, 2, 3 and 6 - which explain the essence of totalizm.
-People, who are interested in all implications of totalizm, perhaps should also read about various issues stemming from this philosophy, presented in volumes 4 and 5.
-Finally people with strict approach to life, or oriented towards research, which would like to learn everything that so-far is known about totalizm, should read this monograph from a cover to a cover - including the scientifically and technically oriented volumes 7 and 8.
+For example those, who only wished to learn, what totalizm is all about, may finish reading on this most important volume 6, although personally I would recommend them to also read subsection A4 (in volume 1), which would familiarize them with very interesting history of this progressive philosophy.
+People, who decide to implement totalizm in their lives, in my opinion should carefully read at least four most essential volumes of this monograph, namely volumes 6, 7, 8 and 5 - which explain the essence of totalizm.
+People, who are interested in all implications of totalizm, perhaps should also read about various issues stemming from this philosophy, presented in volumes 15 and 16.
+Finally people with strict approach to life, or oriented towards research, which would like to learn everything that so-far is known about totalizm, should read this monograph from a cover to a cover - including the scientifically and technically oriented volumes 4 and 9.

-A next volume 2 combines together the most important information, which allow to understand totalizm better.
-In this way, the answer "what to do" in order to carry out a moral life - that was answered in this volume 1, volume 2 extends additionally with an answer "why should be done just this, instead of something completely different".
+A next volume 7 combines together the most important information, which allow to understand totalizm better.
+In this way, the answer "what to do" in order to carry out a moral life - that was answered in this volume 6, volume 7 extends additionally with an answer "why should be done just this, instead of something completely different".

-Fig. A1.
+Fig. JA1.
 Logo of totalizm.
 It has a shape of an ellipsis in the horizontal position.
 Inside of this external ellipsis there was another smaller ellipsis with the logo itself.
 Between both ellipses, larger and smaller, word of one of the principles of totalizm were written - the content of this principle was changing depending on the individual inclinations of the person who carried a given logo (means depending which principle/mission of totalizm a given carrier of this logo considered to be the most important for his/her life - e.g. my favourite logo contained the principle/mission "knowledge is responsibility").
-Inside of the smaller ellipsis there were two stylised letters "t", one placed in reverse to other, which utilise the common horizontal dash (means the line which turns the letter "!" into the letter "t").
+Inside of the smaller ellipsis there were two stylised letters "t", one placed in reverse to other, which utilise the common horizontal dash (means the line which turns the letter "t" into the letter "t").
 Furthermore, above each letter "t" there was a dot, which to this letter "t" added another function of a small letter "i".
 The rounded ends of both "t" tangentially joined (merged) with the inner ellipsis.
 Both joined together and mutually reversed letters "t" subdivided the area of the smaller ellipsis into two halves, out of which one had white colour, while the other - a red colour.